qcx201/UU-TopicsInEconometrics/README.md

 ### Files
 * `Xie_2.pdf` is the term paper for the course, with minor edits from the final submission.
 * `Xie_2.do` is the stata code containing my own replication and analysis of AK.
-* AK's dataset and replication package is available from the AEA webpage for the original paper.
+* AK's dataset and replication package is available from the AEA webpage of the original paper.

 ### Original paper
 Auffhammer, Maximilian, and Ryan Kellogg.
 (2011).
 "Clearing the Air?
 The Effects of